aqibchou/Predictive-Load-Balancer/README.md

 **Heuristic weights in A* are hardcoded.** The load, response time, and cache weights were set manually.
 Adaptive weight tuning based on observed system behavior would improve routing decisions.

-**Q-learning starts from scratch on each restart.** The Q-table is not persisted to disk between runs, so the agent begins exploring from epsilon = 1.0 every time the system restarts.
+**Q-learning can be checkpointed but does not persist automatically.** The Q-table is saved to disk only when `/scaling/save` is called explicitly.
+By default the agent starts fresh on each restart.
+Call `/scaling/load` after startup to resume a previously trained policy, or `/scaling/reset` to wipe and retrain from scratch.

 ---